Above the Rim: Critical

-It holds a 52% rating on Rotten Tomatoes, based on 21 reviews.
+It holds a 50% rating on Rotten Tomatoes, based on 22 reviews, with an average rating of 5.30/10.
 Peter Travers stated "It's Shakur who steals the show.
 The rapper's offscreen legal problems are well known, but there's no denying his power as an actor."

 Variety said "A fine cast and the movie's general energy can't overcome that mix of cliches and technical flaws, which should conspire to prevent any high flying at the box office."